rougier/from-python-to-numpy/02-introduction.rst

    10 loops, best of 3: 2.21 msec per loop

 We gained 85% of computation-time compared to the previous version, not so bad.
-But the advantage of this new version is that it makes numpy vectorization super simple.
-We just have to translate itertools call into numpy ones.
+But the advantage of this new version is that it makes NumPy vectorization super simple.
+We just have to translate itertools call into NumPy ones.

 .. code:: python

    def random_walk_fastest(n=1000):
-       # No 's' in numpy choice (Python offers choice & choices)
+       # No 's' in NumPy choice (Python offers choice & choices)
        steps = np.random.choice([-1,+1], n)
        return np.cumsum(steps)

    walk = random_walk_fastest(1000)

-Not too difficult, but we gained a factor 500x using numpy:
+Not too difficult, but we gained a factor 500x using NumPy:

 .. code:: pycon